ArshadChowdhury/e-bazaar-backend/README.md

 # or
 $ yarn start:dev
 ```

+You'll also need an env file, contact me on social media for that.

 Then open http://localhost:3000 with your browser and go to any of the live api get routes above to see the result.